Principal Investigator:

 Open Positions

 Interested PhD student candidates should contact Teuta directly with questions.
 Candidates with a background in physics, applied mathematics, engineering or biology are particularly welcome.
 If your background is biology, please be advised that you should have taken sufficient number of courses in mathematics and physics.
 If your background is chemistry and you are keen to learn biophysics and molecular biology techniques please get in touch as well.
-Please note, the deadlines for applications for the University of Cambridge are early (usually December) and there are various sources of funding available.
+Please note, the deadlines for applications for the University of Cambridge with studentships incluced are in December and there are various sources of funding available.
+The deadlines for self-funded studnets or those with external scholarships are longer.
+Please check the departmental webpage for more details.
 We will no loner be taking PhD students at Univeristy of Edinburgh.

 Currently the lab has no open postdoctoral positions.
 However, postdoctoral candidates interested in securing their own fellowships are always welcome to contact Teuta direclty to discuss the options.
 Undergraduate or master students please email Teuta directly if you are interested in joining us.